Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 To train Open AI's GPT-3 large language model, a precursor to the popular Chat-GPT, 190,000 kWh of energy was used, and 85,000 kg of CO2 emissions were released [@evermanEvaluatingCarbonImpact2023].
 This is more electricity than is required to power 18 average United States homes for one year [@ElectricityUseHomes2023].
 As the development and deployment of large language models, such as GPT-3 and subsequently ChatGPT, increase and scale up, the need for intelligent data centers increases as well.
-The article "Data Centre Glossary (Dictionary): Key Definitions & Insights" defines an intelligent data center as "A data centre that leverages AI, machine learning, and IoT devices to enhance operational efficiency and security" [@topp-mugglestoneDataCentreGlossary].
+A glossary of key terms in the field of data centers The article "Data Centre Glossary (Dictionary): Key Definitions & Insights" defines an intelligent data center as "A data centre that leverages AI, machine learning, and IoT devices to enhance operational efficiency and security" [@topp-mugglestoneDataCentreGlossary].
 To fulfill these purposes, intelligent data centers require materials for use in construction, cooling and ventilation systems, and electricity to power its operations, among many other resources.
 Scientific researchers are concerned about the myriad environmental impacts incurred by these needs.